About John Bandler

 Services for organizations and individuals

-John's services bring his expertise to organizations of all sizes, and individuals as well.
+John's services bring his expertise to organizations of all sizes (and individuals too).
 The goal is protect from harm, improve cybersecurity and management of information assets, and improve efficiency.
-Individuals, small, medium, and large organizations have benefited from his expertise and diligence as he helped them improve cybersecurity and prevent and respond to cybercrimes and other events.
+Individuals, small, medium, and large organizations can benefit from his expertise and diligence as he helped them improve cybersecurity and prevent and respond to cybercrimes and other events.

 Speaker

-John speaks to a variety of audiences, including through speaking engagements and media appearances to help others better understand the issues of the day including cybersecurity, cybercrime and criminal justice.
+John speaks to a variety of audiences, including through speaking engagements and media appearances to help others better understand the issues of the day including cybersecurity, privacy, cybercrime, criminal justice, and governance.

 Author